Student Eligibility and Application Process

 During the 2017-18 session, the Solomon Leadership Program worked closely with The MacArthur School of Leadership at Palm Beach Atlantic University to accredit our course.
-We are proud to announce that Solomon is now an accredited program worth one college credit.
+We are proud to announce that Solomon is now an accredited program worth three college credits.
 Our accreditation truly speaks to the educational value and integrity of the Solomon Leadership Program.
-This college credit was approved by SACS, the foremost accreditation body in the United States, and is transferable to any US college.
+These college credit are approved by SACS, the foremost accreditation body in the United States, and are transferable to any US college.

 Your child is now part of an elite group of students, selected because he or she has exhibited the potential to be a future leader and influencer in the greater community.
 Students who join our program often have many other commitments.
 We ask you to please take a few moments to look over the Student handbook so you are aware of all future times, dates, and program expectations.
 This will enable your child to make the most of our Program!